 Many of my sketch books are filled with my art ideas, illustrations and of course doodles from way back when.

 Do you put pen to the paper and make mindless images?

 Doodle or Scribble ~ are you going to try it?

 So, what was your first clue that I like to doodle and/or scribble?

-If you haven't done so, then you should make an effort to do so...it's very relaxing and you will find it most interesting with what you come up with...use your imagination, you'de be surprised what you can create.
+I say, Try It if you haven't done so, make an effort to do for fun....it's very relaxing, especially when your mind is cluttered.
+You will find it most interesting with what you come up with...use your imagination, you'de be surprised what you can create.